Scholarship Details

 Does the scholarship renew each year?

 The scholarship can be renewed 3 times to be used for 4 years of study towards a bachelor's degree.
-Renewal is dependent on maintaining good academic standing and will be evaluated case by case if students are struggling.
+Renewal is dependent on maintaining good academic standing.

 Students who take time off and require more time to complete degrees may pause funding to accommodate this.
 Circumstances will be evaluated case by case.